Evidence Level

 Anxiolytic / Calming Effects

-Apigenin binds GABA-A benzodiazepine receptor with modest affinity — basis for chamomile's traditional calming use.
-Amsterdam 2009 trial of chamomile (containing apigenin) showed modest anxiolytic benefit in generalized anxiety disorder vs placebo.
+Apigenin binds GABA-A benzodiazepine receptor with modest affinity — basis for chamomile's traditional calming use. trial of chamomile (containing apigenin) showed modest anxiolytic benefit in generalized anxiety disorder vs placebo.

 Sleep Support

 Chamomile traditionally used for sleep; apigenin contributes via GABA-A receptor activity and circadian effects.
 Modest sleep onset latency reduction in some trials.
-Adler 2011 chamomile trial showed sleep quality improvement in elderly.
+Zick et al. 2011 chamomile trial found modest, largely non-significant effects on sleep in adults.

 Anti-Inflammatory / Antioxidant